 By Sean Delaney

-“Well, to start, we are here to help to grow the forest canopy by planting new trees and shrubs, doing our best to make sure that the soil in the park is fertile and does not erode,” Smith said.
-“We are testing six different types of trees and shrubs.
-Our ultimate goal is to grow additional meadow habitats that can shelter more small animals and migratory birds.
-The newly planted species will spend the next six months growing roots and, in the spring, sprout leaves. “
+I spoke with Nicole with the TRCA, one of the coordinators for the community-based restoration team.
+“Well, to start, we are here to help grow the forest canopy by planting new trees and shrubs, doing our best to make sure that the soil in the park is fertile and does not erode,” she said.
+“Today we planted 150 trees and shrubs, which will add to the already hundreds that have been planted over the past few years.
+We are testing a wide variety of trees and shrubs to see which ones best grow to help re-naturalize the park.
+We are essentially bringing the forest line down closer to the river.
+Our ultimate goal is to develop additional meadow habitats that can shelter more small animals and migratory birds.

 “Taking vital, ongoing measurements of the various plantings will help the city decide which species thrive and are the best ones they should continue planting at that point.
 Less of the selection process is left to chance, which significantly reduces the chance of failure and waste of resources.
 The overall monitoring project is slated for five years.